-Bitcoin is the most popular and the best-known cryptocurrency.
-It hit the mainstream media like a bomb at 2017, when the price of Bitcoin moved from 1000 to 20,000 USD.
+Bitcoin is the most popular and best-known cryptocurrency.
+It hit the mainstream media like a bomb in 2017, when the price of Bitcoin moved from 1000$ to 20,000$ in less than a year.
 Bitcoin has grown from a small anarchist movement to a global phenomenon.
 Even if Bitcoin has become somewhat known lately, very few people know the fundamentals and history behind it.
 So, what is Bitcoin?
-In this article we have it thoroughly explained.
+In this article, we have it thoroughly explained.

 Bitcoin was created by Satoshi Nakamoto

-Cryptographer David Chaum is probably the best-known pioneer on this field.
-He developed virtual currency called DigiCash back at 1980s.
-It became so popular at 1990s that Microsoft founder Bill Gates wanted to integrate it into Windows 95 operating system.
+Cryptographer David Chaum is probably the best-known pioneer in this field.
+He developed a virtual currency called DigiCash back at the 1980s.
+It became so popular at the 1990s that Microsoft founder Bill Gates wanted to integrate it into Windows 95 operating system.
 Gates was ready to pay Chaum 100 million dollars, but the man said no.

-Concept of the blockchain technology has also been presented as early as 1990s by Stuart Haber and W. Scott Stornetta.
-They build a system, where document timestamps couldn’t be changed after they were created.
+The concept of blockchain technology has also been presented as early as the 1990s by Stuart Haber and W. Scott Stornetta.
+They built a system, where document timestamps couldn’t be changed after they were created.

 The real person behind Satoshi Nakamoto is still unknown to date.
 Many people have claimed to be Satoshi, but none has successfully proven it.
 Some think he’d be Japanese, but Satoshi could be also a group of people.

-Picture: Japanese physicist Dorian S. Nakamoto was drawn into a media fuss at 2014, when Newsweek “revealed” he was the founder of Bitcoin.
+Picture: Japanese physicist Dorian S. Nakamoto was drawn into a media fuss in 2014 when Newsweek magazine “revealed” he was the founder of Bitcoin.
 These claims were untrue, though.

-The genesis block of Bitcoin’s blockchain was created at 3rd of January 2009.
-This is widely considered as the birthday of Bitcoin.
+The genesis block of Bitcoin’s blockchain was created on the 3rd of January 2009.
+This is widely accepted as the birthday of Bitcoin.
 The first transaction took place in the block number 170.
 It was between Satoshi Nakamoto and the main developer Hal Finney.

 Information of Bitcoin started to really spread during 2010 and 2011.
 Many of the pioneers and long-time influencers in the crypto space got into Bitcoin back then.
 Satoshi Nakamoto left the project at the early stage himself and just left the project for others to develop.
 Most people agree that this was the most important decision he made, and it ensured the success of Bitcoin.